reeseschultz/ReeseUnityDemos/README.md

 2. [Spawning](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/Spawning) - Genericized and evil DOTS runtime spawning using reflection.
 3. [Randomization](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/Random) - Exposes Unity.Mathematics.Random number generators compatible with Burst-compiled jobs.

 Why a monorepo?
 Because juggling multiple Unity projects with different configurations is annoying.
 Plus, if I have to update one thing, it forces me to consider updating or removing other things.
-Centralizing configuration—while distributing standalone packages—works best for me personally.
+Centralizing configuration—while distributing stand-alone packages—works best for me personally.
 The alternative would be a sprawling mishmash of disproportionately maintained projects.

 ## Samples